adikoch17/intellect-task/README.md

 ```sh
 npm run test
 ```
+more details about the widgets is present in the web app, please take a look!

 ### I hope you find my attempt at the assignment adequate, hope to hear from you soon!